 Route public URLs for submits and redirects

-1. Open the site root .htaccess (or equivalent vhost rewrite map).
+1. Open the site root rewrite config.

 Intake redirects the browser to your configured success or failure URL; those URLs must return HTTP 200.